Hotrook/Cryptography/README.md

 # Cryptography

-This is repo I used for implementing task for `Cryptography` course on my CS studies.
+This is repo I used for implementing tasks for `Cryptography` course on my CS studies.

 This repo consist of four projects:
 - `l1_prng` - LCG cracker